-The Owensboro Transit System presently includes eight routes and serves approximately three-fourths of the developed areas of the City.
+The Owensboro Transit System presently includes eight routes and the downtown trolley route, which serves the developed areas of the City.
 All bus routes typically run from 6:00 A.M. to 7:35 P.M on weekdays and from 7:45 AM to 4:15 PM on Saturday.
 All routes operate on a 45 minute loop and originate at the OTS terminal at 4th and Allen Streets.
 Primary trip generators for the routes include downtown, shopping centers, schools, parks, medical facilities, elderly and public housing, and government office facilities.
 Exhibit 5-M3 illustrates the public transit routes.